-You’ve got even better cameras, especially in dimmer light; more battery life; more storage; a brighter screen that’s more visible in sunlight; a faster and more efficient processor… all of these mean that the experience of using the iPhone day-in, day-out is excellent.
+It delivers smart and genuinely useful upgrades where they’re most wanted.
+There's great cameras, which are especially good in dimmer light; more battery life than its predecessor; more storage than before; a brighter screen that’s more visible in sunlight; and a faster and more efficient processor… all of these mean that the experience of using the iPhone day-in, day-out is excellent.

-Apple hasn’t tried to throw in some whizzy new feature or design just for the sake of it – it’s focused on making sure the iPhone delights you where it can, and doesn’t disappoint where it shouldn’t.
+Apple hasn’t tried to throw in some whizzy new feature or design just for the sake of it – it has focused on making sure the iPhone 13 delights you where it can, and doesn’t disappoint where it shouldn’t.

 iPhone 13 review: Price & release date

-If you buy SIM-free, the price starts from £779/$799/AU$1,349 for the 128GB version.
+If you buy a SIM-free iPhone 13, the price starts from £779/$799/AU$1,349 for the 128GB version.
 This is an excellent starting size, and I doubt most people will feel the need to go larger than this.
-Heavy users may find that they hit the limit of this size, especially if you download a lot of games or want to record a ton of video, but most users likely won’t have a problem.

 iPhone 13 review: features and what's new